-Additionally, Paiement has been the Artistic Director of the BluePrint Project, a new music series sponsored by the San Francisco Conservatory of Music (SFCM).
-With this music series, she has commissioned, premiered, and recorded works from many living American composers.
+Paiement has served as the Artistic Director of the BluePrint Project at the San Francisco Conservatory of Music (SFCM) where she has commissioned, premiered, and recorded works from many living American composers.
 At SFCM, she holds the Jean and Josette Deleage Distinguished Chair in New Music.
-Paiement previously served as the Director of Ensembles at the University of California – Santa Cruz (UCSC), where she was awarded the UCSC Eminent Professor Award.
-In 2015, she received the Edward A. Dickson Emeriti Professorship in recognition of outstanding contributions and achievement in artistic scholarship and teaching.
+Paiement previously served as the Director of Ensembles at the University of California – Santa Cruz (UCSC), where she was awarded the UCSC Eminent Professor Award in 2014.
+She received the Edward A. Dickson Emeritus Professorship in 2015 in recognition of her outstanding contributions and achievement in artistic scholarship and teaching.

 Paiement was awarded American Composer’s Forum’s “Champion of New Music Award” for her outstanding contributions to contemporary music in 2016.
 In addition to being a leader in the world of contemporary opera, Ms. Paiement is also a specialist in early 20th Century French music and regularly conducts music from the Baroque and Classical repertoire.